 - Safety Director - The Director, Transport Safety: a statutory office established under section 171 of the Transport Integration Act 2010 (Vic).

-We have put together some practical examples to help you develop your own management information system.
-You can download these as a PDF or accessible Word file factsheet:
+We have put together some practical examples to help you develop your own MIS.
+You can download these as a PDF or accessible Word document:

 We will update the case studies to reflect the introduction of the Bus Safety Regulations 2020 (Vic).
 If you have any questions about MIS in the meantime, please contact us.